Rule engine

 Events not declared on the customer's [config version](/docs/concepts/config-versions):

-`progression_metrics.custom_counters` via a `jsonb_set` update.
+`buddy_progression_metrics.custom_counters` via a `jsonb_set` update,

 ## Observability